Brighton Sunday Market

 Where do I line up?

-Regardless of where on the school grounds Brighton Sunday Market is being held, stallholders are to enter Brighton Secondary School from King George Avenue and queue in the back car park/driveway area.
+Regardless of where on the school grounds Brighton Sunday Market is being held stallholders are to enter Brighton Secondary School from King George Avenue and queue in the back car park/driveway area.

 What time do I need to arrive?